-Join Tammy Coron for an in-depth discussion in this video A look at the 3D Touch APIs, part of iOS 9 3D Touch In Depth.
+Join Tammy Coron for an in-depth discussion in this video A look at the 3D Touch APIs, part of iOS 9 3D Touch Quick Start.

 - [Voiceover] Along with the introduction of 3D Touch…comes a new set of APIs.…Let's take a look at these now.…The first is the home screen quick action API.…As you may have guessed, this API is used…for adding the quick actions to your app's icon…on the home screen.…Next up is the UIKit peek and pop API.…This API is what you use when you…provide preview and commit features to your app.…With the web view peek and pop API,…you'll be able to enable system-mediated previews…of HTML link destinations, for example,…web links and addresses.…